near/near-cli-rs/docs/GUIDE.en.md

     _near-cli_ offers several ways to sign the created transaction.
 Let's take a closer look at each.

-    - _sign-with-macos-keychain - Sign the transaction with an macOS keychain_
+    - _sign-with-macos-keychain - Sign the transaction with a key saved in macOS keychain_

         The operating system _MacOS_ has its own application _[Keychain Access](https://support.apple.com/guide/keychain-access/welcome/mac)_, with the help of which _near-cli_ will independently find access keys and sign the created transaction.

-    - _sign-with-keychain - Sign the transaction with a keychain_
+    - _sign-with-keychain - Sign the transaction with a key saved in legacy keychain (compatible with the old near CLI)_

         _near-cli_ will independently find access keys and sign the created transaction.
         Directory with access keys defined in [config](#config---manage-connections-in-a-configuration-file).